Basic Usage

 The factory function receives a special deps argument that provides access to all declared dependencies via destructuring.
 The properties

-of the deps object are the names of the supplier passed to market.add() at definition time.
+of the deps object are the names passed to service("...") at definition time.

 factory: (deps) => {

-// Because we did market.add("config") when defining the $config variable above
+// Because we did service("config") when defining the $config variable above

 const config = deps.config